List of ambassadors of Spain to Pakistan

 The ambassador of Spain to Pakistan is the official representative of the Kingdom of Spain to the Islamic Republic of Pakistan.

-Both countries have mantained diplomatic relations since 1951.
+Both countries have maintained diplomatic relations since 1951.
 In September that year, Spain established a resident embassy in Karachi and was later moved to Islamabad.
 The Embassy's Consular Section provides consular protection throughout the country, supported by honorary consulates in Karachi and Lahore.

 In the past, the ambassador to Pakistan has been also responsible for Afghanistan (1979–2005 (Note: The ambassador to Pakistan acted as de facto ambassador to Afghanistan from 1979 to 2002.
 In 2002 this situation was confirmed with an appointment with double accreditation until 2005, when the Embassy in Kabul was reopened.)) and Sri Lanka (1955–1958).
 Since the fall of Kabul to the Taliban in 2021, the Embassy of Spain in Islamabad is responsible for visas and consular affairs related to Afghanistan.